• Skip to primary navigation

 You can find the recipe along with the cake recipe below, but be sure to check out the post about it on my other blog for more details and substitution questions.
 Read more here → Chocolate Avocado Frosting

 If you don’t mind some powdered sugar, this Healthier Cream Cheese Frosting is amazing on this cake!
-The yield is perfect for this healthy chocolate cake if you want to fill just the middle and slather some on top, like you see in the photos.
+The yield is perfect for this healthy chocolate cake if you want to fill just the middle and slather some on top as you see in the photos.

 If you want to frost the sides as well, use these amounts:

-I’ve also made this cake with my Paleo Vegan Chocolate Fudge Frosting and it so rich and luscious!
-It uses chocolate chips so it’s not refined sugar-free but still not terribly unhealthy, in comparison to other recipes.
+I’ve also made this cake with my Paleo Vegan Chocolate Fudge Frosting, and it’s so rich and luscious!
+It uses chocolate chips, so it’s not refined sugar-free but still not terribly unhealthy compared to other recipes.

 Double the recipe if you want enough to fill the middle + the top.
 Triple it if you want to have enough for the sides.